February 6 - April 30

 7:15 pm: Films, music, & talks

-Spend your Thursday evenings at the Longmont Museum this fall for adult art & sip classes, exhibits, films, live music, and conversations in our intimate 250-seat Stewart Auditorium.
-Many programs complement our special exhibition in our main gallery, Ruckus Rodeo: Pop Art & Cowboy Culture.
+Spend your Thursday evenings at the Longmont Museum this winter and spring for adult art & sip classes, exhibits, films, live music, and conversations in our intimate 250-seat Stewart Auditorium.
+Many programs complement our special exhibition in our main gallery, Terry Maker: Because the World is Round.

 Wine, beer, and snacks available for purchase

 $8 general admission, $5 members

 Taking inspiration from Terry Maker’s exhibition Because the World is Round, we boldly engage some rather cosmic subject matter including human consciousness, artificial intelligence, life on other planets, and the environment in this season’s film series.

 Nearly half a century after its release, Stanley Kubrick’s sci-fi masterpiece continues to inspire viewers to ask questions about the nature of advanced civilizations and of human consciousness.